OllegK/rotob/README.md

 11) Write LOG file for each pair
 12) Check the status of pair in getExchangeInfo - TRADING OR NOT?
 Invalidate Exchange Info
 13) no trades on weekend?
-14) Check 3 intervals
-15) if there is a balance, robot never buys?
+14) if there is a balance, robot never buys?
-16) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
+15) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
+16) Check time difference on https://api.binance.com/api/v1/time and adjust it for rest services
+17) WSS to learn that cancel order is processed